avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_design.md

 ---

 # Blockchain Design
 This page describes the KarmaCoin on-chain data.
 We are using `Protobufs` as the language to describe the data.

 The design decisions assume Karmacoin blockchain will be implemented using `Substrate`.

 This design constraint influences the data modeling as we ensure compatibility with Substrate basic data types and idioms.
-For example, account IDs are not public key but rather derived from public keys with optional a chain-id prefix to avoid cross-chains signature related issues and balances are defined to support locked funds.
+For example, account Ids are not just ED25519 public keys as they include a chain-id prefix to avoid cross-chains signature issues and balances are defined to support locked funds.

 ## On-chain Data Modeling
 The following section describes the data stored on-chain.